canonical/cloud-init/doc/rtd/explanation/instancedata.rst

 ``v1.public_ssh_keys``
 ^^^^^^^^^^^^^^^^^^^^^^

-A list of SSH keys provided to the instance by the datasource metadata.
+A list of SSH keys provided to the instance by the datasource.

 Example output: